DFiniteSequence and DFiniteSequenceRing

 Return a copy of

-but with the base ringR
+selfbut with the base ringR.OUTPUT:

 A D-finite sequence ring with base